 The Gospel is the good news of the death and resurrection of Jesus Christ, the incarnate Son of God and mediator of the covenant of grace, who is united with his people by the Spirit though faith to forgive sin and reconcile to God, thus justifying, sanctifying, and adopting them, to the hope of eternal life with God in the new creation with resurrected bodies.

 The gospel is the good news of Jesus Christ’s death and resurrection.
 It is good news precisely because of its covenantal backdrop, its benefits for the Christian believer, and its cosmic implications.
-Covenantally, the triune God has planned redemption by sending Jesus Christ as the second Adam, who, as God-incarnate, dwells in human flesh in order to obey where Adam had failed.
-Jesus satisfies the penalty of the covenant of works by dying on the cross, while fulfilling its requirement of perfect obedience to God, thereby securing eternal life to God’s elect by representing them in the covenant of grace.
-The Christian believer, then, benefits by union with Christ through Spirit-wrought faith such that they are forgiven for their sins and reconciled unto God, justified, sanctified, and adopted, and included into his body, the church.
-Cosmically, his death and resurrection inaugurates, guarantees, and witnesses to the final consummation—our bodies will be resurrected like his, and the world will be renewed without the presence of sin and suffering, perfected as the dwelling place of God with his people.
+In keeping with his covenant, the triune God has planned redemption by sending Jesus Christ as the second Adam, who, as God-incarnate, dwelled in human flesh in order to obey where Adam had failed.
+Jesus satisfies the penalty of the covenant of works by dying on the cross, while fulfilling its requirement of perfect obedience to God, thereby securing eternal life for God’s elect by representing them in the covenant of grace.
+The Christian, then, benefits by union with Christ through Spirit-wrought faith such that they are forgiven for their sins and reconciled unto God, justified, sanctified, and adopted, and included into his body, the church.
+Cosmically, his death and resurrection inaugurates, guarantees, and witnesses to the final consummation— when our bodies will be resurrected like his, and the world will be renewed without the presence of sin and suffering and perfected as the dwelling place of God with his people.